use-ink/ink-docs/docs/getting-started/deploying.md

 slug: /getting-started/deploy-your-contract
 ---

-#### :heavy_exclamation_mark: ** Important notice**
-> :warning: **Canvas UI is undergoing technical difficulties and is not functional at the moment** .
-> While we are working on a fix, please use https://polkadot.js.org/apps/ to deploy and interact with your contracts.
-Same principles apply, the UI differs slightly.
-> Make sure you are connected to the local node by selecting it from the top left menu and that you navigate to Developer/Contracts page!

 Now that we have generated the Wasm binary from our source code and started a Substrate Smart Contracts node, we want to deploy this contract onto our blockchain.

 Smart contract deployment on Substrate is a little different than on traditional smart contract blockchains.